VladOsip/TestRunner/README.md

 # Custom C# Test Runner
 ## Overview ##
 This is a simple test runner built from scratch in C#.
 It uses custom attributes to discover and execute test methods within the same assembly, and reports the results to both the console and a text file.
-The project demonstrates basic test discovery, execution, error handling, and summary reporting, without using any existing testing frameworks.
+The project doesn't use any existing testing frameworks.

 ## How It Works
 ### Attributes